Sharp blow up estimates and precise asymptotic behavior of singular positive solutions to fractional Hardy-H\'enon equations: Introduction and Main Results

 0.10in

-The paper is organized as follows.
-In Section 2, we introduce the extension formula for $(-\Delta)^\sg$ which is due to Caffarelli-Silvestre \cite{C-S} and prove some important estimates.
-In Section 3, we establish an important monotonicity formula and prove Theorem \ref{C-T2}.
-Theorem \ref{AB-T1} on the asymptotic behavior of positive singular solutions is proved in Section 4.
+The rest of this paper is organized as follows.
+In Section 2, we introduce the extension formulation for $(-\Delta)^\sg$ established by Caffarelli-Silvestre \cite{C-S} and provide some a priori estimates.
+In Section 3, we establish an important monotonicity formula and prove Theorems \ref{C-T2} and \ref{C-T2-2020}.
+In Section 4, we show the precise asymptotic behavior of singular solutions stated in Theorems \ref{AB-T1} and \ref{AB-T1-2020} and also give the proof of Theorem \ref{unique-2020}.
 In Section 5, we prove Theorems \ref{C-T3} and \ref{C-T4}.